tandemdude/hikari-lightbulb/docs/source/by-examples/100_appendix.md

 Lightbulb provides configuration parsing from ``yaml``/``toml``/``json`` files into Python objects using ``msgspec``, with environment variable substitution evaluation.
 For more on this, see the documentation for the {obj}`config module<lightbulb.config>`.

+---

+## Feature Flags

+Lightbulb includes some feature flags in the {obj}`features module<lightbulb.features>` which allow you to modify various portions of the library's behaviour which may better suit your usage.
+Consider taking a look and enabling some when creating the ``Client`` if you find them useful.